Take a sneak peek at these email marketing stats most brands analyze, then you’ll understand why emails are integrated into their marketing strategy.

 66% of marketers claim to have implemented mobile-responsive email templates

 More than half of marketers report that they’ve optimized their email designs for mobile devices.
-Email audience has now shifted from being majorly desktop users to mobile users.
+The email audience has now shifted from being majorly desktop users to mobile users.

-It’s only a matter of time before mobile email usage exceed desktop email use.
+It’s only a matter of time before mobile email usage exceeds desktop email use.

-34% of consumers have marked promotional emails as spam because it didn’t display correctly on their mobile devices
+34% of consumers have marked promotional emails as spam because they didn’t display correctly on their mobile devices

 If the emails in your campaigns don’t display well on smartphones, all your promotional emails risk ending up in the spam folder, as mobile users are ready to do just that.

-Test your emails when setting up a campaign by sending it to your personal email address, so you could check how it’s displayed on your smartphone and correct one or two things.
+Test your emails when setting up a campaign by sending them to your personal email address, so you could check how it’s displayed on your smartphone and correct one or two things.

 73% of brands that email daily send out mobile-responsive emails